MAS Holdings: Intimate Wear (MAS Intimates and Bodyline)

 MAS Intimates - includes bras, briefs and corsetry.

 Through MAS Design and its design and development centres in Asia, America and UK, the company works with its customers from the initial concept development process.
 In 2011, MAS partnered with Marks and Spencer to create what was promoted as the world’s first carbon neutral lingerie product range for the UK High Street.

 Dedicated Sportswear (MAS Active and MAS KREEDA)

 MAS Active - Established in 2005, MAS Active is a provider of sportswear, athleisure and T-shirts, underwear, and boxers.
 MAS Active manufactures performance wear (sports bras, performance bra tops and pants, yoga wear), sleepwear and "lifestyle wear" (hoodies, T-shirts, pants, jackets).
 As of September 2017, MAS Active consisted of multiple operation centers, a 'design and innovation studio', 6 factories in Sri Lanka and overseas ventures in Haiti, Italy and USA.

-MAS KREEDA derives its name from the Sanskrit word for sports and is MAS Holdings’ exclusive partner for Nike.
+MAS KREEDA derives its name from the Sinhalese word for sports and is MAS Holdings’ exclusive partner for Nike.
 MAS KREEDA has 14 manufacturing facilities across Jordan, India and Sri Lanka and was launched in 2017.